Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 Introduction
 ============

-I am currently working on a WPF desktop application that is controlling a complex instrument.
-The software is installed locally on customer's machines and we would like to simplify the application update process as much as possible.
+I am working on a WPF desktop application that is controlling a complex instrument.
+The software gets installed locally on customer's machines and we would like to simplify the application update process as much as possible.

 Fortunately, with the relatively new Squirrel.Windows, it has become easy to create an auto-updating application.
 [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows), is an installation and update framework, it puts itself in the same vein as "ClickOnce", meaning a very simple and transparent install process for your application, simply start the setup.exe and it will install and run the app.
 It has also built-in update capabilities, with the app "calling" a server to see if it has an update and updating itself when needed.